imcjohn/MiningCalc/README.md

 ```
 coin - The name of your cryptocurrency (ex.
 Bitcoin)
 symbol - The symbol for your cryptocurrency (ex.
 BTC)
+decimalPlaces - How many decimal places you want the final output to be
 getBlockReward - Function that returns the current block reward (see template.js for examples)
 getDifficulty - Function that returns the current network difficulty (see template.js for examples)
 getExchangeRate - Function that returns the current coin to BTC exchange rate (see template.js for examples)